yodrew/yodrew.github.io/_pages/water.md

 navnext: back/faq
 ---

-If you already have a bathroom and kitchen you can darken easily or mostly, and you can get to it, at least with a blindfold, great.
-If not, make the quick, cheap, portable fixtures below.
+If you already have a bathroom and kitchen, great.
+If not, make the fixtures below.
+They are quick, cheap, portable, like everything I design.
 If basic versions are too punk rock for you, try the upgrades.
-You can incrementally improve them as you find out for yourself the value of retreating.
+Improve them incrementally as you find out the value of retreating for yourself.

 ### sink